Al Abadi Government

+Haider al-Abadi, Iraqi Prime Minister from September 2014 to October 2018.

 The Al Abadi government was approved by the Assembly on 8 September 2014, following the Iraqi general election in April 2014.
 The names of thirty-five ministers were approved, with the defense and interior ministries not yet filled.
 On 18 October 2014, the Iraqi parliament named Khaled al-Obaidi, a member of parliament's Sunni Arab Itihad al-Quwa al-Wataniyah bloc as defense minister, and Mohammed Al-Ghabban, a member of the Shiite Badr bloc, as interior minister.
 In August 2015, following popular protests against corruption and lack of services, backed by senior cleric Ali al-Sistani, the Prime Minister reduced the cabinet to 22 members.